 The downside of carpet is it absorbs more dirt, debris and stains than other types of flooring and harder on those with allergies since it holds more dust.

-Recommended for: Dogs that are house trained, well balanced, behaved and enjoy the outdoors.
-Have minimal health issues and shed little.
+Recommended for: Dogs that are house trained, have minimal health issues and shed little.

 7. Cork Flooring